Yasu3D/saturn.yasu3d.art/documentation/saturn-edit/setup/editor.md

 # Editor Setup
 SATURN EDIT does not have an installer!
-It should just be a `.zip` file containing the executable, assets, and a lot of dotnet libraries.
+It should just be a `.zip` file containing the executable, assets, and a lot of .NET framework libraries. (`.dll` extension on Windows, `.dll` and `.so` on Linux)
 If you downloaded an installer or _just_ an executable file and nothing else, it's either faulty or malware. **DO NOT RUN IT!**

 1. Download the latest version of SATURN EDIT.